Sustainable Development Goal 14: Links with other SDGs

-There are some tradeoff or controversy between the SDG14 and social justice.
-It's crucial for people to understand the importance of find balance in economic benefits and ecological sustainability.
-This is seen in Target 14.5 through Marine Protected Areas (MPAs): although they have proven to have a positive impact on food security, MPAs are often managed and designed in such a way that excludes women.
-This can negatively affect the work done in SDG 5 which aims at gender equality and economic empowerment.
+Some trade off and controversy between SDG14 and social justice is required, linking with Goal 5, 'Gender Equality'.
+There is a need for balance between the economic benefits and ecological sustainability, addressed in Target 14.5 through Marine Protected Areas (MPAs).
+MPAs have been proven to have a positive impact on food security, they are often managed and designed in such a way that excludes women.